31st May 2018

 You can’t make an entrepreneur.
 It’s in your genes.
 That desire to succeed and get on, to improve your conditions in life, it can’t be taught; it’s in you or it’s not.

-Sir John, who was married to Mae – a woman he describes as a calming influence – took the decision to buy an estate agency in Sunderland, using his mother and father’s £2000 savings.
+Sir John, who is married to Mae – a woman he describes as a calming influence – took the decision to buy an estate agency in Sunderland, using his mother and father’s £2000 savings.

 But the father-of-two’s attention soon moved to property development and he established Cameron Hall (a combination of his name and Mae’s maiden name).